 - Auto-delete Points Across Time: With the new Auto-delete Track Points Across Time option, when you delete track points in the Composition panel, corresponding track points (i.e., track points on the same feature/object) are deleted at other times on the layer.
 You don’t need to delete the track points frame by frame to improve the quality of the track.
 For example, you can delete track points on a person running through the scene, whose motion should not be considered for the determination of how the camera was moving in the shot.

 - Hide Warning Banner: Use when you don't want to reanalyze footage even though there is a warning banner indicating that it be reanalyzed.

-In After Effects CC, you can define a ground plane (reference plane) and origin, for example, the (0,0,0) point of the coordinate system within the 3D Camera Tracker effect.
+You can define a ground plane (reference plane) and origin, for example, the (0,0,0) point of the coordinate system within the 3D Camera Tracker effect.

 - Analyze the scene using the 3D Camera Tracker effect

 - Select a set of tracking points.
 This action causes the bullseye target to appear, showing the plane defined by the selected tracking points.

 - Optionally drag the target by its center to reposition it along the plane, and place the center is where you want the origin to be.